Ajit99999/DSA/README.md

 # DSA

-This repository is for solutions of various problems from leetcode
+This repository is made for the solutions of various problems from leetcode.
+The solutions are written mainly in JavaScript.